| Part 1: Introduction |

 the consumer

-- Apply a minimum 10 days cooling
+- Apply a minimum 10 daysor 5 working days (whichever is the longer) cooling off period

 - Advise fully the terms of payment